bradleymackey/turbo-boost-disable/README.md

 Create a password environment variable file, called `set-password-env.sh`.
 This is so we don't have to ask for your login password on each login.
+This password should be your `sudo` password, which is probably the same as your computer login password.
 ```sh
 #!/bin/sh
 LOGIN_PASSWORD="yourpasswordhere"
 ```
+The password is temporarily loaded as an environment variable while we need it.
+We unload it afterwards when you call `start.sh`.

 Enable the scripts:
 ```sh